 Chris C. Hipkins FCSI

 Chris is a financial services professional with over 50 years’ experience working in the City of London.
 He was a Partner in a Stock Exchange Jobbing firm until ‘Big Bang’ and subsequently held senior management roles with International Banks such as BNP Paribas and Credit Lyonnais.
-Chris is currently a non-executive director of the London operation of pan Asian stockbroker CLSA , a subsidiary of the Chinese bank CITIC, a post he has held for the past six years.
+Chris was a non-executive director of the London operation of pan Asian stockbroker CLSA , a subsidiary of the Chinese bank CITIC, a post he held for six years until he retired in 2020.
 He was made a Fellow of the Chartered Institute for Securities and Investment in 2005.
 Chris became a Trustee of the Charitable Trust in 2011.

 Philip has worked in the City of London’s financial world since 1990 and is a fund manager, currently at Canaccord but previously at Collins Stewart and before that at NatWest Stockbrokers.
 He has held a number of charitable and philanthropic positions including as Trustee of charities and as a committee member and then Chairman of Livery Schools Link, which co-ordinates support from all Livery Companies for schools with a focus on deprived areas of London.
 He has been Chair of Governors and Chair of Schools Forum in an east London borough.
 Philip’s investment background means he takes responsibility for liaising with the Charitable Trust’s investment managers and for monitoring their performance.
 Philip has been a Trustee since 2015.